Skip to main content

 Shows a status summary for the selected device, providing essential information such as actual velocity, actual (absolute) position, relative position and error status.

-Absolute and relative position counters may be reset using the icons.
+Absolute and relative position may be reset using the icons.

 image.png

-Be aware that the synchronisation between multiple SMD4s is not specified or guaranteed when controlling them in this way; delays within the computer, software, and data connection to the SMD4 mean that each SMD4 will start or stop its motion at a slightly different moment, therefore this option is not suitable for performing complex co-ordinated movements across multiple axes.
+Be aware that the synchronisation between multiple SMD4s is not specified or guaranteed.
+For example, if multiple devices are selected and the start button on the ribbon is clicked delays within the computer, software, and data connection to the SMD4 mean that each SMD4 will start or stop its motion at a slightly different moment, therefore this option is not suitable for performing complex co-ordinated movements across multiple axes.

 Ribbon